BMS algebras in 4 and 3 dimensions, their quantum deformations and duals: Introduction

 The aim of the present paper is to further investigate the $\kappa$-deformation of BMS algebra, both in 3+1 and 2+1 spacetime dimensions.
 Our interest here will be particularly focused on the dual of the BMS algebra, which could be thought of as an algebraic description of space-time.
 Indeed, it is well known that in the case of the Poincar\'e algebra the (algebraic) dual of its translational part is the Minkowski space, which has a natural interpretation of being the flat spacetime.
 In the case of $\kappa$-deformed Poincar\'e algebra, the dual to its translational sector is the non-commutative $\kappa$-Minkowski space \cite{Lukierski:1993wx}, \cite{Majid:1994cy}.
 Not only does this result fit into the general expectation that quantum gravity makes spacetime non-commutative (even in the flat space limit), but it is also a demonstration of the general fact that the nontrivial coproduct in one algebraic sector (in momentum space in this case) goes hand in hand with non-commutativity of the dual one.
 It is therefore of interest to explore what will be the generalization of this result to the case of the BMS symmetry.

 The plan of the paper is as follows.
 In section \ref{sec2} we recall some basic facts about BMS symmetry and its algebra.
 We then notice that the BMS algebra $\mathcal B^4$ in 3+1 dimensions contains an infinite number of subalgebras isomorphic to Poincar\'e algebra.
 This, as far as we can say, previously unnoticed fact is presumably related to the presence of an infinite number of inequivalent, flat spacetime vacua in asymptotically flat gravity.
 From our perspective it is of crucial relevance, because our $\kappa$-deformation of BMS algebra uses its Poincar\'e subalgebra as the starting point.
-We find an analogous, but not completely identical, structure in the case of the 2+1 dimensional BMS algebra $\mathcal B^3$.
-We furthermore demonstrate in 2+1 dimensions that each of these subalgebras is the isometry of a distinct solution of the vacuum Einstein equations, which turns out to be a spacetime with a conical singularity.
+An analogous, but not completely identical, structure has been noted in the case of the 2+1 dimensional BMS algebra $\mathcal B^3$ in \cite{Barnich:2014kra}.
+We furthermore demonstrate in 2+1 dimensions that each of these subalgebras is the isometry of a distinct solution of the vacuum Einstein equations, which turns out to be a spacetime with a conical singularity, a conclusion that has been reached previously in \cite{Barnich:2015uva} in a slightly different language.
 The presence of infinitely many such algebras results in infinitely many distinct, albeit similar, deformations of the BMS algebra generalizing the result of \cite{Borowiec:2018rbr}.
 In section \ref{sec3} we describe the deformations of the 3 dimensional algebra $\mathcal B_{\text{ext}}^3$ and its dual.
 After examining a different example of deformation in 3 dimensions given by an abelian twist in section \ref{sec5}, in section \ref{sec6} we describe the deformations of the 4 dimensional BMS algebra and its dual.
 Section \ref{sec7} is devoted to a short summary and conclusions.
 Finally, three appendices describe some more technical mathematical results.